MohamedAli1995/Cifar-100-Classifier/README.md

 --------------

 ```
+├── Configs
+│     ├── config_model.json - Contains the paths used and config of the models(learning_rate, num_epochs, ...)
+│     └── any_other_utils_you_need
+│
 ├──  base
 │   ├── base_model.py   - this file contains the abstract class of all models used.
 │   ├── base_train.py   - this file contains the abstract class of the trainer of all models used.